apohl-scaredgoblin/ui-tests-apohl-code-pepper/README.md

 ## Prerequisite

-- Make sure you Node installed
+- Make sure you have Node installed

-## Setup

-First, clone the project from the repository:

 ## Install